-Norman Barrientos, principal architect of Barrientos Design & Consulting, Inc., and Jeff Tews, retired fleet services manager for the City of Milwaukee, Wisc., presented a highly informative session on designing the best fleet garage possible at the GFX Experience, held live online Oct.
-26-30.
+Norman Barrientos, president & principal architect of Barrientos Design & Consulting, Inc., and Jeff Tews, retired fleet services manager for the City of Milwaukee, Wisc., presented a highly informative session on designing the best fleet garage possible at the GFX Experience, held live online Oct.
+26-30, 2021.
 During the presentation, they reviewed seven different aspects one must remember when developing a space that’s safe, efficient, and future-focused.

 1. Defining the Facility Program

 When looking to design a facility that will be everything your operation needs to succeed, there are quite a few questions you’ll have to consider.
 What will you need to accomplish what you want to do in the facility?
 Are you going to be mainly a PM shop, or do repairs as well?
 Will there be several different departments headquartered in this location?

 “You have to be able to answer all these questions in order to design the space that’s best for you,” Tews said.

 Here are a few of the steps one will need to consider before getting started:

 ✔ Align the facility needs with your operational goals